 Fix #3: Perform an SFC Scan.

-As previously stated, Windows includes a number of useful built-in troubleshooting tools that can assist you in resolving errors on your computer.
+As previously stated, Windows provides several built-in troubleshooting tools to assist you in resolving computer errors.
 If the troubleshooter did not resolve the problem, try running an SFC scan.
 System File Checker (SFC) scans system-protected files, identifies problems, and repairs them without causing any damage to the files.

 By running an SFC scan, you can resolve the 0x80073D05 error: